6102bitcoin/6102bitcoin/content/blog/compliant-miners.md

 | rational          | Maximize expected return  |

 ## The Setup:
-Consider that there is a long chain of `compliant` (C) blocks mined.
+Consider that there is a long chain of `compliant` blocks mined.

 ## The `non-compliant` Block:
-A miner produces a `non-compliant` (NC) block for reasons that I will explain below.
+A miner produces a `non-compliant` block for reasons that I will explain below.

 ## The Response
 By definition the `compliant` miners ignore this block, and mine on the last `compliant` block.